Climate and Average Weather Year Round in Torit South Sudan

 The average hourly wind speed in Torit experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 5.6 months, from November 6 to April 25, with average wind speeds of more than 5.7 miles per hour.
-The windiest day of the year is March 7, with an average hourly wind speed of 7.9 miles per hour.
+The windiest month of the year in Torit is March, with an average hourly wind speed of 7.6 miles per hour.

 The calmer time of year lasts for 6.4 months, from April 25 to November 6.
-The calmest day of the year is July 18, with an average hourly wind speed of 3.6 miles per hour.
+The calmest month of the year in Torit is July, with an average hourly wind speed of 3.6 miles per hour.

 The predominant average hourly wind direction in Torit varies throughout the year.

 The wind is most often from the south for 1.6 months, from May 12 to July 1, with a peak percentage of 39% on June 10.
 The wind is most often from the west for 2.9 months, from July 1 to September 29, with a peak percentage of 39% on September 2.
 The wind is most often from the east for 7.5 months, from September 29 to May 12, with a peak percentage of 64% on January 1.

 To characterize how pleasant the weather is in Torit throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Torit for general outdoor tourist activities is from late June to late September, with a peak score in the third week of August.